 In particular, look out for the following daily:

-- So, how are they marketing their product?
+- How are they marketing their product?

 - Do they have unhappy customers?
 Why are they dissatisfied?
 Are your competitors missing a trick?